Congratulations, you’ve bought a property! What’s next?

 Good Ideas Before Your Move

 • Get organized before you move!
 Get rid of any unnecessary items.
 A great, free service is through Diabetes Canada, you can schedule a free pick up.
-They accept small household & electronic items, gently used clothing, footwear and toys (Online Service Available) LINK HERE
+For pick up they will accept small household items, gently used clothing, footwear, toys and small electronic items such as ipads and laptops (no desktops) (Online Service Available) Link Here If you plan on dropping of they will take the above items along with general household textiles, curtains, accessories (bags, purses etc..) and sleeping bags.

-• Organize a moving company-Don’t overlook moving company reviews and doing your homework before choosing a mover.
-Be sure they’re licensed, insured & trustworthy! *If possible, try and book a mid-week, mid-month moving date; this will help to keep the cost of the move down
+• Organize a moving company- Be sure they’re licensed, insured & trustworthy! *If possible, try and book a mid-week, mid-month moving date; this will help to keep the cost of the move down.

 • Request moving days off work!

-• Pack a “first night box” containing things like: change of clothing, p.j’s, medications, basic toiletries, towels, bed linen, coffee/tea *Don’t forget your furbaby’s needs if you have a pet!
+• Pack a “first night box” containing things like: change of clothing, p.j’s, medications, basic toiletries, towels, bed linen, coffee/tea.

 Good Ideas After Your Move